 The Right Partner Helps Service Providers Grow

-Finding the right partner to build the right software solution, as well as provide consultative guidance in managing compliance and reporting, is critical.
+Finding the right partner to build the right software licensing model, as well as provide consultative guidance in managing compliance and reporting, is critical.
 This is where the DXC SLMS team can help service providers thrive.
 It is also a key ingredient in helping service providers grow existing or new vertical markets.

 Beyond business growth, license management has become extremely critical over the years.
 Service providers can monitor license usage all the way down to the hour-per-seat level.
 As such, they can provide more input back to the end customer.
 Over time, service providers can advise on solutions to challenges or offer what may be best for the end customer in an effort to maximize their licenses.
-Software asset management (SAM) guidance offered by DXC SLMS represents another way Service Providers can benefit from the right partner.
+Software asset management (SAM) guidance offered by DXC SLMS represents another way service providers can benefit from the right partner.

 Establish Multi-Dimensional Service Offerings